 Not only was it a cheap souvenir of our visits around the country, we found that it's actually a great resource.
 The Passport contains maps that indicate all the national park locations, broken down and color-coded by region of the country.

-2. Find parks to visit
+Use it to find parks to visit

-Wherever we went, we’d check the Passport to see if any parks were along our route.
+We enjoy driving, so wherever we went, we’d check the Passport to see if any parks were along our route.
 That might seem crazy and meaningless at first glance, but it's a great way to find cool sites that might be otherwise overlooked.

 Get a stamp at every park

 Collecting park stamps has become so popular that now there's even a club for people who collect them.